bookofproofs/bookofproofs.github.io/_sources/history/19th-century/forsyth.md

 **Forsyth** wrote important works on analysis which were responsible for introducing continental methods into the subject in Britain.

 ### Mathematical Profile (Excerpt):
-* John Forsyth was an engineer working in the Glasgow shipyards and his family came from Paisley.
-* However John Forsyth moved to Liverpool and, taking his family with him, Andrew was soon to show his exceptional mathematical abilities at secondary school in that city.
 * Forsyth entered Trinity College, University of Cambridge in 1877 and there he studied under Cayley, graduating in 1881.
 * This type of fellowship was competitive and candidates had to submit a thesis; Forsyth's thesis proved deep results on double theta functions.
 * Although Forsyth was back in Liverpool, the city which had become his home, he did not remain there for very long, accepting a lectureship at Cambridge in 1884.